omidnavy/nodejs-microservice-boilerplate/README.md

 ### Database Class

-There is a simple "DatabaseModel" in "/app/core" which is using "mysql" pooled connections wrapped in a promised based function.
-You can remove it completely from your app if you don't need databases or modify it to use with other databases. don't forget to uninstall it using "npm uninstall -s mysql" if you choose to remove database class.
+There is a simple `BaseDBModel` in `/app/core/` which is using `mysql` pooled connections wrapped in a promised based function.
+You can remove it completely from your app if you don't need databases or modify it to use with other databases. don't forget to uninstall it using `npm uninstall -s mysql
+` if you decide to remove database class.
 You can check the commented sample code for using it.

 ### Helpers

-Helpers are shared functions that can be called from anywhere in your app. here we use "global variables" to define our helper functions.
+Helpers are shared functions that can be called from anywhere in your app. here we use `global variables` to define our helper functions.
-There is "logger" helper function defined as sample , you can call it with logger() where ever you want. there is a child process for calling logger function to reduce cpu load on main app (don't take it serious , its just a showcase).
+There is `logger` helper function defined as sample , you can call it with `logger()` where ever you want. there is a child process for calling logger function to reduce cpu load on main app (don't take it serious , its just a showcase).

 ### Process

-If you want to use child process, you can use "/app/process/winston" as a template.
+If you want to use child process, you can use `/app/core/child-process/winston.js` as your template.